Toyota E engine: Second generation 4E-FE

 The second generation of the 4E-FE was introduced in 1996 producing less peak power: 75 PS at 5,500 rpm, but with a slight increase in peak torque 87 lbft at 4,400 rpm.
 The second generation of the 4E-FE is essentially the same engine as the first but the intake and exhaust manifolds were changed along with a slight alteration of the ECU meant to reduce exhaust emissions.
+It was discontinued in 1997.